homerhanumat/tridentmoon/content/articles/02-primary.md

 *English*: Fierce Posture

+*Note*:  *utkaṭa* = "exceeding the usual measure, immense, gigantic.

-**Note**:  In this posture the body resembles a jagged lightening-bolt; some people say this is why it is "fierce".
+**Note**:  Some people say that in this posture the body resembles a jagged lightening-bolt.
+This may come from a lesser-used meaning of *utkaṭa*:  "uneven".

 Entering vinyāsa (2):